SSDBM/2022/video_submission.md

 # Instructions for Emailing Your Youtube Video Link

-Please send the video link by email to the [SSDBM 2022 Web chairs](liu@di.ku.dk) by June 29th according to the following instructions:
+Please send the video link by email to **liu@di.ku.dk** by June 29th according to the following instructions:

 1. Email subject must be titled with your paper ID and presenter last name: